Which place is cheaper, Koh Tao or Bali?

 Which city is more affordable and which is best for your travel style?
 If you're trying to figure out where to go next, comparing the travel costs between Bali and Koh Tao can help you decide which place is right for you.

 Bali is a cultural, stunning, and tropical island.
+Many visitors also come because of it's amazing beauty.
 Visitors also love the food, scuba diving and snorkeling, and beaches.

 Koh Tao is a tropical, popular, and laid back island.
 You'll find world class beauty here as well.
 And you can't forget about the hiking, shopping, and nightlife.